 Third, we shopped around.
 Again, I know that sounds pretty obvious but do you know how much of a difference there is in the price of simple things like lumber?
 I’ll give you a great example.
 I went to one of the big box stores and found the baseboard moulding we need.
 It was $2.17 per linear foot.
 I went to a building supplier less than a mile away (thanks for recommending them, Mike!) and the same exact moulding was $1.01 per foot.
 They use the same supplier; they’re just a small local distributor.
 Considering we needed about 350 feet, the savings was over $400!
 This held true for every type of moulding we needed and will likely save us almost $800 over buying that stuff at the big box stores.
 I’ve found the easiest way to shop around is to just browse, making notes of some pricing on some of the items you’ll need.
-In our case, it was outlets, wire, finish-grade lumber, moulding, basic plumbing supplies, screws and nails.
+In our case, it was outlets, wire, Colorado lumber yards, moulding, basic plumbing supplies, screws and nails.
 We made notes at each store we visited, then when it was time to buy, I’d make a trip to the cheaper place to buy the stuff.
 A simple notebook and pencil have saved us hundreds.

 I’d love to hear your stories – how have you saved money on your home repairs?
 Do you have any big secrets we need to know?
 Share them below!